tinacms/tina.io/content/guides/tina-cloud/getting-started/next-changes.md

 - Excerpt
 - Date
 - Cover Image
-- OG Image data.
+- OG Image data
 - Author Data
 - Body content

 ### Creating our Query

-Using our local graphql client we can query the getPostsDocument using the path to the blog post in question, below is the skeleton of what we need to fill out.
+Using our local graphql client we can query the `getPostsDocument` using the path to the blog post in question, below is the skeleton of what we need to fill out.

 ```graphql
 query BlogPostQuery($relativePath: String!) {